Jaideep25-tech/Jaideep25-tech/README.md

 - He is also open to tips on interview preparation and He needs productivity tips.

-- He is always open to new opportunities and would love to have a chat over soft dri
+- He is always open to new opportunities and would love to have a chat over soft drinks

 - Feel free to DM here or connect on Instagram/Twitter - @_jai_deep_25
 - Mail id - jaideep320@gmail.com